 What Is Webster University Known For?

-- The doctor's degree is the highest award offered at Webster.
+- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at Webster.

 - For the 2017-2018 academic year, 100% of the faculty were full-time.